FiftyFiveAA/EVM-Bytecode-Analyzer/README.md

 # EVM-Bytecode-Analyzer

+## Project Status [UNDER DEVELOPMENT]

+* **EVM Implementation**: All the instructions have been added, but most haven't been tested yet.
+There's probably a lot of bugs.
+* **API Server**: All endpoints implemented and have been slightly tested.
+Probably the most stable part of the project.
+* **Frontend**: In the very early stages

 ## Overview

 **EVM Bytecode Analyzer** is a disassembler/debugger for the Ethereum Virtual Machine (EVM).
 It includes a custom EVM implemented in python (evm_bytecode_analyzer.py & evm_instructions.py).
 This project is intended to provide an easy way to debug and find vulnerabilities in smart contracts.